melezhik/cv/README.md

 # Intro

 Hi!
+I am author and owner of [SparrowCI](https://ci.sparrowhub.io) - CICD super fun and flexible CI system with many programming languages support.

-I am passionate about automation in DevOps.
+I am passionate about devops, CICD and automation and can code on many languages including Python, Raku, Ruby and Perl.

-I am the author of numerous automation frameworks and services written in Raku and for Raku community.

-Sparrow/Sparky/SparkyCI/Cromtit/Tomtit/R3Tool/Rakusta to name a few.

-I architect complex CICD system from the scratch and produce simple to maintain and scalable design including implementation.

-My current interest is to build distributed job management system on Raku - [Cromtit](https://github.com/melezhik/Cromtit) project.
+I am looking for a job where I can apply all my experience in full, I want to build internal tools, devops frameworks and platform engineering systems.

 # Job experience